mejia-dev/capstone-time-tracker/Timetracker.md

 			* Working on creating homepage using Components.
 			* Complete MVP for homepage.
 			* Complete stylized searching with Bootstrap.
+			* Learning SASS styling and BEM model for scalability of code.

 * 2024-03-11